marqdevx/ArduinoWebSocket-p5js/Readme.md

 # ArduinoWebSocket-p5js
-This example we have a webpage that read the serial monitor from the Arduino Board and move a ball in the canvas
+This example we have a webpage that reads the serial monitor from the Arduino Board and move a ball in the canvas

 ![Preview](imgs/Preview.gif)